 As you would expect, the finals are held at the Rod Laver Arena, as it’s here where the highest capacity is found.

-The winner of the singles will get $4.12 million and the runner up will get $2.065 million.
-For the doubles the winners get $760,000 per team and the runners up $380,000 per team.
-The mixed doubles is $190,000 and $100,000 respectively per team.
-Below is a table of prize money for the 2020 tournament.
-All prices are listed in Australian dollars.
+The winner of the singles will get A$4.12 million and the runner up will get A$2.065 million.
+For the doubles the winners get A$760,000 per team and the runners up A$380,000 per team.
+The mixed doubles is A$190,000 and A$100,000 respectively per team.
+Below is a chart showing of prize money for the 2021 men’s and women’s singles tournaments shown in British Pounds.

 The scoring system in a match follows the usual sets of rules, in terms of 15, 30, 40 and deuce.
 But, in terms of games it works a little different to most tour events.
 The men’s games, for example, is played as best of 5 sets.
 In the first 4 sets of the match a player must get to 6/7 games before their opponents and to win by 2 clear games.
 If the result is tied at 6 games, then they will play in a tie break to decide the winner of that set.
 This means they will be playing in points with the first to 7 points winning the play-off match.
 This also must be won by 2 clear points.